 A student will be academically dismissed if his/her cumulative grade point average (CGPA) falls below a 2.0 and his/her semester grade point average (SGPA) is below the following standards:

 |# of Attempted Credit Hours:||SGPA Less Than:|

 402.5a A student may be academically dismissed from his/her academic degree program if they do not meet specific program or course grade requirements.

 403.1 All candidates completing their degree requirements with a cumulative index of 3.5 or greater will be recognized as honor graduates, and this honor will be included in the student's academic record.
-Each honor graduate, based on final cumulative index calculation, will also be recognized at the Commencement exercises in a manner to be determined by the Commencement Committee.
+Honors recognized at the commencement ceremony will only include coursework completed by the prior semester.
 Honor graduates will be distinguished by the following categories:

 |MAGNA CUM LAUDE||3.70-3.89|